Taukkyan War Cemetery

 The Taukkyan War Cemetery (ထောက်ကြံ့ စစ်သင်္ချိုင်း) is a cemetery for Allied soldiers from the British Commonwealth who died in battle in Burma during the Second World War.
 The cemetery is in the village of Taukkyan, about 25 km north of Yangon on Pyay Road.
 It is maintained by the Commonwealth War Graves Commission.

 The cemetery contains the graves of 6,374 soldiers who died in the Second World War, the graves of 52 soldiers who died in Burma during the First World War, and memorial pillars (The Rangoon Memorial) with the names of over 27,000 Commonwealth soldiers who died in Burma during the Second World War in the Burma Campaign but who have no known grave.
 There are 867 graves that contain the remains of unidentified soldiers.

-It is one of the most visited and high rated war sites of all Asia.

 History

 The cemetery was opened in 1951 and the remains of Commonwealth soldiers who died in Meiktila, Akyab (Sittwe), Mandalay, and Sahmaw were transferred here and the graves are grouped together by these battles.
 A large number of the 27,000 names of Commonwealth soldiers are of the Indian Army and African soldiers who fought and died in Burma.
 Of the total, 1,819 graves are Indian soldiers.